neurodebian/neurodebian/sphinx/vm.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

+.. raw:: html

+  <div class="expandinstructions">Click on an item to expand it</div>

-Updating the VM or installing new packages doesn't work.
+Updating the VM or installing new packages doesn't work
   The VM uses as service that tries to figure out the best/closest package
   repository for you.
 In some network environments this service might not work
   well, or not at all.
 To check if this is a problem, you can modify the